“Creativity requires the courage to let go of certainties.”

 - If you commonly crescendo to dramatic high points in phrases, try reversing that approach once in a while – drop to a softer level mid-phrase or as the intensity peaks.

 - If a melody you compose lacks overall impact, try combining elements of it with ingredients from other tunes that you make up.

-The applications of this tool are limitless.
-Which is what our artistic potential becomes when we relinquish the comforts of certainty and adventure beyond our conventional habits.
+The applications of this tool are limitless, and so is our artistic potential when we relinquish the comforts of certainty and adventure beyond our conventional habits.

 © 2011 Gerald Klickstein